More Tur\'an-Type Theorems for Triangles in Convex Point Sets: Results Based on Dot Puzzles

 Consider the graph $G$ with vertex set $S$ that contains an edge $uw$ if and only if the $x$-coordinate of $u$ is equal to the $y$-coordinate of $w$.
 We claim that $G$ is 4-colourable.
 To prove this, we partition $S$ into two sets $A$ and $B$ and show that each of the graphs $G[A]$ and $G[B]$ induced by $A$ and $B$ is 2-colourable (in fact, $G[A]$ and $G[B]$ are each forests).
 Thus, if we colour $A$ with colours $\{1,2\}$ and $B$ with colours $\{3,4\}$, then we obtain a 4-colouring of $G$.

 Refer to \figref{four-colouring}.
 Remove the bottom-most point of $S$ from each column and what remains is the set $A$.
 Observe that, since $S$ is non-decreasing, $A$ contains at most one point per row.
 Imagine directing the edges of $G[A]$ from right to left (top to bottom).
-Then, since each row contains at most one point of $A$, the resulting directed graph has maximum in-degree 1.
-This directed graph is also obviously acyclic, so there is an ordering $v_1,\ldots,v_{|A|}$ of $A$ such that, for every $i\in\{1,\ldots,|A|\}$, $v_i$ is adjacent in $G[A]$ to at most one of $v_1,\ldots,v_{i-1}$.
-We can therefore greedily 2-colour $G[A]$ by colouring $v_1,\ldots,v_{|A|}$ in order and, when colouring~$v_i$, we use any colour in $\{1,2\}$ not already used by $v_i$'s at most one neighbour in $v_1,\ldots,v_{i-1}$.
+This directed graph is obviously acyclic and, since each row contains at most one point of $A$, has maximum in-degree 1.
+Therefore $G[A]$ is a forest and can be 2-coloured using the colours $\{1,2\}$.

-The graph $G[B] = G[S\setminus A]$ can be 2-coloured in a similar manner using the fact that each column contains at most most one point of $B$.
+By a similar argument, using the fact that each column contains at most one point of $B$, the graph $G[B] = G[S\setminus A]$ can be 2-coloured using the colours $\{3,4\}$.